C.G.S. § 53a-223 – Criminal Violation of a Protective Order

 Courts and state's attorneys take violations of orders of protection very seriously.
 As a result, you should immediately speak to an experienced Connecticut criminal lawyer if you or someone you know has been accused of this offense.
 Stamford criminal lawyer Allan F. Friedman has over 30 years of experience defending domestic violence allegations.
 Attorney Friedman will work hard to fight the accusations against you, have them dismissed, or significantly reduce the possible penalties.

 For more information about defending criminal violation of a protective order allegations in violation of C.G.S. § 53a-223, contact Stamford criminal lawyer Allan F. Friedman at The Law Offices of Allan F. Friedman to arrange your free, no-obligation, initial consultation.
-Our offices are located at 24 Hoyt St #A, Stamford, CT 06905.
+Our offices are located at 1100 Summer St #306, Stamford, CT 06905.
 Mr. Friedman can be reached 24/7 at (203) 357-5555, or you can contact us online for a prompt response.